dimitar-st-atanasov/tic-tac-toe/README.md

 # tic-tac-toe
-A tic-tac-toe game with React and Python
+A tic-tac-toe game with React